pkro/go-courses-follow-along/readme.md

 		fmt.Println("it's probably not serious")
 	}

+    // naked switch
+	switch {
+	case a > b:
+		fmt.Println("%v is greater than %v", a, b)

+	case a < b:
+		fmt.Println("%v is smaller than %v", a, b)

+	default:
+		fmt.Println("%v == %v", a, b)
+	}

 ## Loops

 Only one loop construct (no while or do).
-Others can be constructed as with all for loops in most languages.
+Others can be constructed as with all for loops in most languages. `break` and `continue` are supported as in other languages.

     // classic for loop
 	for i := 0; i < 10; i++ { // paranthesis are always required, even for just one line